StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_pages/projects/End2EndBCappTemplate.md

   * Developers begin work August 29
   * Estimated time to an MVP template: 2-3 weeks

- How to contribute to this project
+ #How to contribute to this project
- ==

 Join us on [Discord](/discord/) to contribute.